Perry Mason (1957 TV series): Cancellation

 Perry Mason aired Saturday nights for its first five seasons, outdrawing competition including the first two seasons of NBC's Bonanza.
 Bonanza jumped to number two in the Nielsen ratings when it moved to Sunday nights in 1961.
 In 1962, CBS moved Perry Mason to Thursday nights, where it easily won the ratings for its time slot.

 "CBS just got plain cocky," said executive producer Gail Patrick Jackson.
 "It irritated the suits to no end that Sundays at 8 was The Ed Sullivan Show with his huge rating, and then everybody switched to NBC's Bonanza.
 William S. Paley would rant about this every time we met."
 Patrick continued:

 Then, for the September '65 season he floored me by telling the affiliates we'd be going Sundays at 9 with a mandate to demolish Bonanza.
 Just like that.
 He finally let me shoot in color but we never had a chance.
-We improved ratings for CBS but Bonanza was the leader and Paley simply cancelled us completely in 1966.
+We improved ratings for CBS but Bonanza was the leader and Paley simply canceled us completely in 1966.
 After nine seasons and 271 episodes we were dust."

 The network gave no particular reason for the cancellation.
 "CBS figures we are worn out," Patrick told The New York Times in November 1965.
 "But this season the show is getting more mail than ever before and so is Raymond."

 Burr had wanted to leave Perry Mason after five years, but was always persuaded to extend his contract.
 Network executives implored him to stay for a tenth season, to be filmed in color.
 "They shot one show in color and I said 'no'," Burr recalled, "and they gave me such a big thing, talked about my loyalty and all that, and they guaranteed the quality of the show and said, 'Let's go off with a big bang.'
 This was all of the people at CBS."
 Burr agreed to do the tenth season.
-Three weeks after the meeting, he picked up the trade papers and read that the series had been cancelled.
+Three weeks after the meeting, he picked up the trade papers and read that the series had been canceled.

 The last episode of the series, "The Case of the Final Fade-Out", was filmed April 12–19, 1966.
 Set in a TV film studio where two murders occur, the last show offered the entire production crew an opportunity to appear on camera.
 Most of the behind-the-scenes personnel in the episode had been with the show the entire nine years.
 Patrick made a cameo appearance herself, and persuaded Erle Stanley Gardner to make his acting debut as the judge who presides over the second trial.